 Principles of rendering light and shadow on a volume in classical drawing

 The values or tones used to render a volume in classical drawing are grouped in categories relatively to whether they are “lights” or “shadows”.
-Obviously the bright values are the lights and the dark ones are the shadows.
+Obviously, the bright values are the lights and the dark ones are the shadows.

 Each category can be divided into sub-categories, depending on where it is situated relative to the source of light.
-Let us see which are these categories, so we can understand better how light behaves when it comes in contact to a volume and use this information in light shaping volumes in photography too.
+Let us see which are these categories, so we can understand better how light behaves when it comes in contact with a shape or volume and use this information in light shaping volumes in photography too.
 They are marked in the next image and I will also mention them.